 - Nerve Conduction Studies (NCS): Recording nerve response time for patients experiencing numbness, tingling, or muscle pain.

-If you’re already working in healthcare, ASET – The Neurodiagnostic Society recommends that prospective career changers visit a local neurodiagnostic lab to shadow a working tech before enrolling in an NDT training program.
+If you’re already working in healthcare, ASET (The Neurodiagnostic Society) recommends that prospective career changers visit a local neurodiagnostic lab to shadow a working tech before enrolling in an NDT training program.

-Ready to Start a Career in Neurodiagnostic Technology?
+Start Your Career in Neurodiagnostic Technology Today